Contact us for availability

 • Perishable foods such as dairy produce, meat and fish are to be used the next/same day.
 Soft fruit and easily perishable vegetables are kept in the fridge at 1- 5 Celsius.

 • Fridge thermometers should be in place.
-Recommended temperatures for fridge 37 degrees Fahrenheit (3 degrees Celsius).
-Temperatures must be checked and recorded daily to ensure correct temperatures are being maintained.
+Recommended temperatures for fridge 37 degrees Fahrenheit (3 degrees Celsius), and freezers 0 degrees Fahrenheit (-18 degrees Celsius).
+Temperatures must be recorded daily to ensure correct temperatures are being maintained.

 • Items in fridges must be regularly checked to ensure they are not past use by dates.